chuanglun/EBlink/README.md

 - Any length byte array memory reading also on running target from the command line (automated testing)
 - Core control (halt, reset and resume) from the command line (automated testing)
 - Stand alone command line flashing tool (elf, ihex and srec)  for production
+- Dump memory (also on running target) to file in Intel hex or binary format
+- Compare flash against a srec, ihex or elf file.
 - All device related functions by c-like squirrel scripting e.g. flash or ext.
 EEprom algorithms, device reset strategy etc etc
 - Ready for multiple interfaces